-After the Parliamentary elections in 2016 and the new coalition Government (June 2017) announced its main cultural priorities (freedom of creativity, equality, universal good) and most important principles (accessibility, inclusiveness, cultural democracy, new models of financing culture etc.) and the necessary reforms in the field of culture as well as the reforms of the whole system) became main cultural policy issues.
-Most of the main cultural issues were elaborated in the new National Strategy for Cultural Development (see chapter 1.1 for objectives of the National Strategy) and the Ministry of Culture has already started some of the necessary reforms.
-They established 20 working groups for revising the most important issues in the global cultural policy (decentralisation, new laws in the field of culture, transformation of the Ministry of Culture, international cooperation, cultural industries, protection of the cultural heritage, theatres, “Skopje 2014” etc.).
+After the Parliamentary elections in 2016 the new coalition Government (June 2017) announced its main cultural priorities (freedom of creativity, equality, universal good) and most important principles (accessibility, inclusiveness, cultural democracy, new models of financing culture etc.) and the necessary reforms in the field of culture (as well as the reforms of the whole system) became main cultural policy issues.
+Most of the issues were elaborated in the new National Strategy for Cultural Development.
+During 2017/2018 the Ministry of Culture had started with some of the announced reforms establishing 20 working groups for revising the most important issues in the global cultural policy (decentralisation, new laws in the field of culture, transformation of the Ministry of Culture, international cooperation, cultural industries, protection of the cultural heritage, museums, “Skopje 2014” etc.).
 However, in 2018, although most of the working groups delivered their analysis and suggestions, the expected continuance with the reforms had suddenly stopped.
 Since 2018 the word “reforms in culture” is barely in use in the everyday communication of the Ministry of Culture or the Government.
 Despite the often public questions on this issue, there was no clear explanation about this from the Ministry of Culture or the Government.